 Role and Expectations¶

-The role of the regional workshop administrator is to be the front face of the Carpentries, promoting our work and our culture in their geographical area.
-The workshop administrator will manage workshop logistics, communicate with hosts and instructors, and respond to general inquiries.
+The role of the Regional Coordinators is to be the front face of The Carpentries, promoting our work and our culture in their geographical area.
+The Regional Coordinators will manage workshop logistics, communicate with hosts and instructors, and respond to general inquiries.
 As a team, all administrators will work together to support each other and ensure communities can thrive locally while maintaining quality and consistency globally.

 This includes the following responsibilities

-- Communicate successes and challenges with Carpentries Program Manager and other workshop administrators.
+Communicate successes and challenges with Carpentries Workshop and Logistics Manager and other Regional Coordinators.

-- Elevate questions and issues to Carpentries staff as needed.
+Elevate questions and issues to Carpentries Core Team as needed.